MRKISS Library

 SUNDIALS or Julia's

-code with others others without asking them to recreate my technical computing environment or learn about new software.
-It also makes it easy to get things
+code with others without asking them to recreate my technical computing environment or learn about new software.
+It also makes it easy to get things up and

 Here is a complete example in 23 lines that solves Lorenz's system and generates a CSV file of the results.